The PT, OT, and SLP’s Guide to Creating a Home Exercise Program

 Creating a successful HEP involves more than simply evaluating a patient’s musculoskeletal condition, picking exercises, and sending them on their way.
 The best HEPs get patient buy-in because they are:

-Beyond that, HEPs are usually explained in detail via comprehensive resources (e.g., print-outs or apps) that patients can review at home.
-But not all HEP materials are created equal, and the best therapeutic plans (and therefore the ones that patients are most likely to adhere to) follow the below advice.
+Beyond that, HEPs are usually explained in detail via comprehensive resources (e.g., printouts or apps) that patients can review at home.
+Not all HEP materials are created equal, though; the best therapeutic plans (and therefore the ones that patients are most likely to adhere to) follow the advice below.

 Include photos of the exercises.